wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 **Example of a simple simulation 2 x traffic level**

-Vehicles per Hour – with Twice / X times  the Trafiic   |   Vehicles Per Hour (Each last 5 cars) – With Simulated Traffic
+Vehicles per Hour – with Twice / X times  the Traffic   |   Vehicles Per Hour (Each last 5 cars) – With Simulated Traffic
 -----------------------------------------------------   |   -------------------------------------------------------------
 612.00  |
 612.00  |